-She holds the sparkling crowns of Miss Rio de Janeiro 2003, Miss USA World 2004 and Miss New Orleans 2005.
-But perhaps the 38-year-old Brazil native and current Brooklyn, NY-resident’s biggest win to date came in late 2018 when she finally faced off with endometriosis after a 27-yearlong battle.
+She holds the sparkling crowns of Miss Rio de Janeiro 2003, Miss USA World 2004, and Miss New Orleans 2005.
+But perhaps the 38-year-old Brazil native and current Brooklyn, NY-resident’s biggest win to date came in late 2018 when she finally faced off with endometriosis after a 27-year-long battle.

 “I was in Brazil with my kids in August,” recalls Randall.
 “I ended up doubled over in severe pain.
 A pain that I’d never had.
 I had two natural childbirths; I’d gone through labor, [but] labor was not painful at all compared to this pain.
 And that was the wake-up call that I finally needed to actually figure out, ‘Okay, what is going on?’”

-She’d soon have her answer.
+She’d soon have her answer

-Randall recalls first getting her period at age 11.
+Randall recalls getting her period at age 11.
 What initially seemed normal eventually spiraled out of control.
 By 16 she had bled for two months.
 In her twenties, the periods became irregular, coming only every three months, but they were unbearable.

 She ditched a brief stint on birth control at 23 after the pill made her gain 15 pounds and suffer mood swings.
 But life without the pill came with plenty more problems.